When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Here are some other points to consider if you’re thinking about backing the Panthers this season:

 Here are some key numbers for bettors to focus on heading into 2019:

-While sports betting in North Carolina is not officially legalized yet, there is cautious optimism that legalization will take place in 2019 and might even finalized before the start of the upcoming NFL season.
+While sports betting in North Carolina is not officially legalized yet, there is cautious optimism that legalization will soon take place.

 Click here to read our comprehensive guide to legal sports betting in North Carolina for the latest developments.